-- Varsity benchwarmer on high school basketball team.
+- Played as varsity benchwarmer on high school basketball team.

-- Started saving up coins at young age to travel the world, continuing through lawn mowing and first summer jobs as ranch hand, sandwich maker, and at an ice cream/coffee/candy store called Bubbles.
+- Saved up at young age to travel the world, starting with a coin collection, continuing through lawn mowing and first summer jobs as ranch hand, sandwich maker, and at an ice cream/coffee/candy store called Bubbles.